5 ways project management software is the solution to your productivity crisis

 A common issue facing organizations large and small is the ability to use the resources at their disposal efficiently.
 Some projects will take up too much time and money while yielding smaller returns while some projects have the potential to yield larger returns but they’re not properly funded and staffed.

 Project management software can help you identify projects that have gone beyond their budget, those that aren’t producing a good ROI, and the ones that are underserved.
-With tools like Project Manager, you can set up project timelines and alerts that let you know when individual milestones have been missed.
+With tools like Smartsheet, you can set up project timelines and alerts that let you know when individual milestones have been missed.
 From there, you can determine if it’s a problem of resource allocation or something else.
 If it’s because of resources, assign more people to the project and see how that impacts your ability to meet the deadline.

 You can set up budgets and track how much you’ve spent and whether or not you’re within your stipulated targets.
 If not, reassess the true cost of the project vs the estimated ROI.
 From there, determine whether or not you should continue pursuing the project or if your limited resources would be better used elsewhere.